 Q: How would you rate the public transport in Toronto?

 Q: How would you rate the healthcare in Toronto?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?

 A: The public healthcare is great.
-It does take some adjusting though, especially switching from private healthcare to public healthcare (but that’s comparing apples to oranges).
-In South Africa, I feel the middle class relies on private healthcare where the middle class here relies on public.
-Expect to wait a bit longer when making healthcare appointments but, on the plus side, it’s free.
+It does take some adjustment, though, especially switching from private healthcare to public healthcare (but that’s comparing apples to oranges).
+In South Africa, I feel the middle class relies on private healthcare, whereas the middle class here relies on public.
+Expect to wait a bit longer when making healthcare appointments, but on the plus side, it’s free.

 Q: What are the biggest safety issues facing expats living in Toronto?
 Are there any areas expats should avoid?